 The balcony is perfect as the sun sets in the summer, while the champagne bottle-flecked back room will keep you warm in winter time.

 You can’t visit Epernay without trying one of its cocktails and it does classics and innovative in-house drinks equally well.

-The ‘Quirky cocktail’ list is my recommendation, they’re a tonne of fun (fancy a Roots Manuva anyone?) with top-notch fresh ingredients and come in between £ 6.50 and £ 9.
-On the classics front, martinis and bellinis are always a good bet and cost between £6.50 and £ 9.50.
+The ‘Quirky cocktail’ list is a tonne of fun (fancy a Salford Stout Punch anyone?) with top-notch fresh ingredients and cost between £ 6.50 and £ 9.
+On the classics front, martinis and bellinis are always a good bet and are priced between £6.50 and £ 9.50.

 Epernay works well as an intimate evening out for two or with friends for pre-or-post-dinner cocktails – if you’re looking for something special but welcoming, it won’t let you down.